Art Only Exists Because Death Exists. Skulls in Art

-Dia de los Meurtos is about to be celebrated across Mexico.
-A far cry from the western commercial horror-fest of Halloween, it is a glorious celebration of life and a time to remember and honour the dead, with temporary altars erected in loving memory.
+Dia De Los Muertos is about to be celebrated across Mexico.
+A far cry from the western commercial horror-fest of Halloween, it is a glorious celebration of life and a time to remember and honor the dead, with temporary altars erected in loving memory.
+On this occasion, we present to you skulls in art!

-Skull imagery is, of course, popular across many cultures, and it made me wonder about artist’s fascination with skulls.
+Skulls are popular in the art of many cultures, and it made me wonder about artists’ fascination with them.

 Pieter Claesz used a skull as the focal point in his Still Life in 1628.